summer5301/summer5301.github.io/content/authors/admin/_index.md

     date_start:
     date_end:
     summary: |
       Supervised by [Prof Christopher Yang](https://cci.drexel.edu/faculty/cyang/).
-We focus on the intersection of AI and health care, aiming to deliver a more trustworthy AI agent in disease detecting, diagnosis reasoning and more.
+We focus on the intersection of AI and health care, aiming to deliver a more trustworthy AI agent in disease detection, diagnosis reasoning and more.
     # button:
     #  text: 'Read Thesis'
     #  url: 'https://example.com'